 To support all relevant practitioners, a Mental Health Improvement and Suicide Prevention Framework has been produced by NHS Education for Scotland, NHS Health Scotland and the Scottish Government, which defines the knowledge and skills specific to roles and responsibilities in relation to mental health improvement and the prevention of self-harm or suicide.
 Associated learning resources have been developed across the four identified levels (informed, skilled, enhanced and specialist) to support improvement.
-The NHS Education for Scotland (NES) National Trauma Training Programme offers similar packages of support relating to trauma-informed practice, accompanied by A Roadmap for Creating Trauma-Informed and Responsive Change: Guidance for Organisations, Systems and Workforces in Scotland (2023) In February 2021, the Scottish Government published the Community Mental Health and Wellbeing Supports and Services Framework which sets out the support that children and young people should be able to access for their mental health and emotional wellbeing within their community.
-To support this approach NES have produced the Children and young people's mental health & wellbeing: a knowledge and skills framework for the Scottish Workforce.
+The NHS Education for Scotland (NES) National Trauma Training Programme offers similar packages of support relating to trauma-informed practice, accompanied by A Roadmap for Creating Trauma-Informed and Responsive Change: Guidance for Organisations, Systems and Workforces in Scotland (2023).
+NES have also produced the Children and young people's mental health & wellbeing: a knowledge and skills framework for the Scottish Workforce.
 This framework, published in April 2021, takes a rights-respecting approach, and is intended to be useful for the development of all staff who work with children, young people, and their families.
 In addition, guidance has been produced to support the transition of individuals moving from children's mental health services to adult mental health services (Scottish Government, 2018a).

 Relaunched in 2023, as an interactive online resource, The Matrix: A guide to delivering psychological therapies in Scotland provides useful guidance on common mental health needs and outlines evidence-based approaches to meeting these needs.
-Their guidance on Delivering effective psychological therapies and interventions to children and young people highlights the importance of considering developmental and systems contexts and work with parents when formulating individual interventions.
+Their guidance on delivering effective psychological interventions to children and young people highlights the importance of considering developmental and systems contexts and work with parents when formulating individual interventions.
 The section on Mental Health Difficulties Across the Lifespan details features of, prevalence and recommended treatments of various mental health presentations, with specific tables of treatment recommendations for children and young people available for each.
-Populations Requiring Special Considerations and Adjustments specifically covers, amongst others, psychological therapies for Forensic Populations, Neurodivergent People, Conditions Specific to Childhood, and Intellectual/ Learning Disabilities, with most content expected in full by the end of 2024.
+Populations Requiring Special Considerations and Adjustments specifically covers, amongst others, psychological therapies for Forensic Populations, Neurodivergent People, Conditions Specific to Childhood, and Intellectual/ Learning Disabilities, with most content expected in 2025.
 Whilst focus is on specialist psychological or mental health practitioners in delivering or supervising intervention in NHS contexts, practitioners with a range of experience and training working with children and young people can be supported by specialists in delivering interventions and at various levels of intensity.
 These interventions can range from self-help and information sharing to highly specialist intervention - depending on level of need.
 The matrix also highlights that when delivering interventions to children and young people there is consideration of: age and developmental stage; relevant systems and context of issues; the role of parent/ carer(s), who may indeed be the intervention focus; and the importance of collaborative working.

 The Mental Health Foundation website has a variety of resources on how to look after your mental health, including specifically for children and young people and those supporting them.
-Their 2021 report A Wellbeing Society: Delivering Good Mental Health For All called for a prevention agenda to empower individuals, families, and communities to protect and improve their mental health and for all political parties to adopt a "mental health in all policies" approach.
+Their 2021 report A Wellbeing Society: Delivering Good Mental Health for All called for a prevention agenda to empower individuals, families, and communities to protect and improve their mental health and for all political parties to adopt a "mental health in all policies" approach.
 It remains to be seen how far new policy initiatives will go to creating their aimed for a 'wellbeing society'.